 Today it is a museum with two courtyards, the Magi Chapel with its frescoes by Gozzoli, the Biblioteca, artwork, and a lot of other rooms and chambers.

-If you want to learn about the famed Medici, which so much of Renaissance Florentine life evolved around, then head to this palace.
+If you want to learn about the famed Medici, around whom so much of Renaissance Florentine life evolved, then head to this palace.
 This is one of the best things to do in Florence if you’re interested in old palaces.

 National Museum Bargello